waiwailk/LoraTechTest/README.md

 ![Screenshot](screenCap/LoraDBInfo.JPG)

-The application <b>gendata.py</b> will able to compare the HSI tri_return in 1-12 months and iterating each stock with all 12 month of the year 2020 to justify the outlier which is high (true) or low (false).
+The application <b>gendata.py</b> will able to compare the HSI tri_return in 1-12 months and iterating each stock with all 12 months of the year 2020 to justify the outlier which is high (true) or low (false).
 As given by the question, the tri_return rate is calculated by a last day of month end/ last day of last month end -1 basis.

 ![Screenshot](screenCap/gendata.JPG)